Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample4_EncryptDecrypt.md

 ## Creating a CryptographyClient

-Then we create the `CryptographyClient` which can perform cryptographic operations with the key we just created.
-Again we are using the default Azure credential as above.
+We create the `CryptographyClient` which can perform cryptographic operations with the key we just created using the same credential created above.

 ```C# Snippet:KeysSample4CryptographyClient
 var cryptoClient = new CryptographyClient(cloudRsaKey.Id, new DefaultAzureCredential());